 Bhutan’s Lhotshampas

 Another country in South Asia that engaged in ethnic cleansing in the 1980s, but rarely comes up in international debates, is Bhutan.
-About 40 years ago, the Himalayan kingdom, which historically served as buffer zone between India and China, disenfranchised about a sixth of its population.
+About 40 years ago, the Himalayan kingdom, which historically served as a buffer zone between India and China, disenfranchised about a sixth of its population.

 The reason appears to be the following: worried that the growing Nepali-origin Lhotshampa minority threatened the culture and political dominance of the majority Drukpa people, the government adopted a “One Nation, One People” policy.